W Network: As W Network

 In 2009, Corus Entertainment acquired SexTV: The Channel from CTVglobemedia, and relaunched the channel as W Movies — a spin-off of W Network focusing on films aimed towards women, on March 1, 2010.
-On December 12, 2016, W Movies renamed and relaunched as a Canadian version of the Cooking Channel.
+On December 12, 2016, W Movies was closed and replaced by a relaunched, Canadian version of the Cooking Channel.

 On August 2, 2011, the channel launched its HD feed, a simulcast of W Network's standard-definition Eastern-time feed.
 The HD feed was added to Bell Satellite TV satellite and Bell Fibe TV channel lineups on March 23, 2012.
 It was also available on Eastlink, Optik TV, Shaw Direct, SaskTel, Rogers Cable, Cogeco, and Access Communications.
-On October 1, 2013, an HD feed for the Western-time channel was launched on Shaw Cable, then on Shaw Direct on September 18, 2019.
+On October 1, 2013, an HD feed for the Western-timed channel was launched on Shaw Cable, then on Shaw Direct on September 18, 2019.

+2017–present

-Since the 2017–18 season, W Network has re-oriented its programming towards scripted television series and movies.
-The majority of its lifestyle programming, including the Property Brothers franchise, was moved to HGTV Canada, as well as Corus' other women and lifestyle networks.
+By 2017, W Network had begun to place a larger emphasis on scripted series targeting a female audience to compliment sister channel Showcase, including new acquisitions such as Nashville and Valor.
+The majority of its lifestyle programming, including the Property Brothers franchise, was moved to HGTV (now Home Network), as well as Corus' other women and lifestyle networks.

-On October 25, 2018, Corus announced a content deal with Crown Media Holdings, giving W Network exclusive Canadian rights to original movies and series produced for Hallmark Channel and Hallmark Movies & Mysteries.
-W Network will broadcast branded blocks of Hallmark Channel content, including local versions of Hallmark Channel's seasonal programming events.
-The partnership officially launched on November 1, 2018 with the Countdown to Christmas event.
+On October 25, 2018, Corus announced an output deal with Crown Media Holdings, giving W Network exclusive Canadian rights to original movies and series produced for Hallmark Channel and Hallmark Movies & Mysteries.
+W Network carries branded blocks of Hallmark Channel content, including seasonal programming events such as Countdown to Christmas; many of Hallmark's productions are filmed in Canada.

+In June 2020, Corus reached output agreements with NBCUniversal Global Distribution for Canadian rights to Peacock original series, shared primarily between W and sister network Showcase.
+The following month, Corus also reached an agreement with sister company Sky Studios.
+Devils served as one of the first series to air on W as part of the Sky agreement.
+As part of the Peacock agreement, the long-running soap opera Days of our Lives (which had long-been carried by sister broadcast network Global in simulcast with NBC) moved to W Network in September 2022.